8xFF/atm0s-media-server/docs/getting-started/installation/single-zone.md

 ## Prerequisites

 - [Install Docker](https://docs.docker.com/engine/install/)
-- Prepare a secret
+- Prepare a secret:
-- Prepare a zone prefix, it can be 0x000000 (24bit)
+- Prepare a zone prefix (it can be 0x000000, 24bit):
-- Prepare a domain for gateway endpoint
+- Prepare a domain for gateway endpoint:
-- Prepare a proxy to route traffic to gateway endpoint (optional)
+- Prepare a proxy to route traffic to gateway endpoint (optional):
-- Prepare server index for each node, from 0 to 255
+- Prepare server index for each node (from 0 to 255):

 ## Deploy some gateway nodes